xang555/homethingbot/README.md

 # homethingbot

-bot for listen smart device send to tification to firebase
+bot for listen smartdevice send alert notification to firebase